10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Oscar Marín – CC BY-SA 4.0

-A 45cm (max 76cm) venomous species which mainly grinds along the ground in rainforests, rather than resting on branches.
-This snake is severely dangerous, but lives in narrow, humid, dense and overgrown section of rainforest tucked away in the west of Colombia, so is rarely encountered by mankind.
-The Chocoan toad-headed pitviper (Bothrocophias myersi) is a true rainforest snake, as it is only found in areas receiving 5000mm of rainfall annually (London receives 585mm).
+A 45-60cm venomous species which mainly grinds along the ground in rainforests, rather than resting on branches.
+This snake is severely dangerous, but lives in narrow, humid, dense and overgrown sections of rainforest tucked away in the west of Colombia, and is therefore rarely encountered by mankind.

 Once upon a time, Bothrocophias myersi shared a common ancestor with the Crotalus clan of rattlesnakes, but their paths wildly diverged.
 The rattlesnakes headed for the dusty arid badlands of Mexico, turning pale and rattling their tail menacingly at any large animal that strayed past.
 The toad-headed pitviper entered the rainforests, and sank ever deeper into a quagmire of swamps, poisonous frogs, dangling vines, and swirling clouds of mist.